 The Sacrament of Confirmation is a mature Christian commitment and a deepening of baptismal gifts.
 Like Baptism and Eucharist, it is a Sacrament of Initiation for Catholics and a Sacrament of faith in God’s fidelity to us.

-Diocesan rules dictate that a newly engaged couple planning to be married must contact their parish at least six months in advance, and before a date is set.
+A newly engaged couple planning to be married must contact their parish at least six months in advance, and before a date is set.
 In order to do this, the couple must contact the parish office in order to make an appointment with one of the priests.

 The schedule of stipends, times and dates available, and other pertinent information will be discussed during the couple’s first appointment with the priest.